setms/book/docs/requirements/digest.md

 For effective change control, there needs to be a process for proposing, evaluating, and deciding on requirement changes.
 Impact analysis helps to assess the cost of proposed changes, as does having a traceability matrix.

+A **requirements traceability matrix** is a set of links between requirements and other artifacts, such as design and code elements.
+It also links functional requirements to higher-level user and business requirements and other related requirements.

 Each requirement is one record in a Requirements Management (RM) system.
 Requirements have attributes, like origin and status.

-A requirements traceability matrix is a set of links between requirements and other artifacts, such as design and code elements.
-It also links functional requirements to higher-level user and business requirements and other related requirements.

 When possible, organize requirements into related sets and deliver those sets incrementally.